Engielolz/imasimgbot/README.md

 ## Install

-Please see the [quick start guide](docs/qsg.md) for instructions on how to use the bot.
+Please see the [quick start guide](docs/QSG.md) for instructions on how to use the bot.

 The bot can be installed with these commands (as root):

-1. Go to `/usr/local/bin` and `git clone` this repository
+1. Go to `/usr/local/bin` and `git clone --recurse-submodules` this repository

 2. Add your images and set up accounts in ./data.
 See the [quick start guide](docs/QSG.md) and [structure.md](docs/structure.md) for instructions.